xfce-mirror/xfce4-dev-tools/README.md

 ## How to report bugs?

-Bugs should be reported to the [Xfce bugtracking system](http://bugzilla.xfce.org), product Xfce development tools).
+Bugs should be reported to the [Xfce bugtracking system](https://gitlab.xfce.org/xfce/xfce4-dev-tools/).
 You will need to create an account for yourself.

 Please read the file [`HACKING`](HACKING) for information on where to send changes or bugfixes for this package.